Credit Score for Apartments: Complete Guide to Rental Checks

 • [ ] Cover letter about your situation

-New renters can overcome the lack of rental history by showing they're good with money in other areas.
-Property checks focus on patterns, not just past rentals.
+New renters can make up for no rental history by showing they're good with money.
+Checks focus on patterns, not just past rentals.

 Common Rental Credit Check Myths in Australia